-Incredibly fresh tasting and oh so pretty, chocolate mint leaves make a natural, healthy and delicious dessert.
+Incredibly fresh-tasting and oh so pretty, chocolate mint leaves make a wonderfully sophisticated, grownup dessert.

 I adore these chocolate mint leaves.
 They taste so fresh, and they look so pretty!

 I like making them when we have people over because they are so impressive.
 But I sometimes make them for the family too - they are very easy to make.

 You'll only need four simple ingredients to make this tasty dessert.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Dark chocolate: The darker you can go and still enjoy this dessert, the better.
 I usually use Lindt 90% cacao.

 Avocado oil: Helps to slightly soften the dark chocolate and prevent it from being too brittle.
 You can also use coconut oil.

 Sweetener: I do add a bit of stevia since I use extra-dark chocolate.
 If you use sweeter chocolate, the sweetener is unnecessary.

 Fresh mint leaves: Choose large, bright-green leaves to use in this recipe.

 Making chocolate mint leaves is easy!
 The recipe card below has the full details.
 Here are the basic steps: